 to March 2003, AI had strongholds in Biyara and Tawela.
 After

 the invasion until about 2008, AI operated in Sulaimaniya, Arbil, Ninewa,

 Kirkuk, Baghdad, Salah al-Din, Diyala, and al-Anbar.
 As of 2012, AI

-predominantly resided in Northern Iraq, with a presence in al-Anbar, Diyala,
+was predominantly based in northern Iraq, with a presence in al-Anbar, Diyala,

-attacks in Arbil and Sulaimaniya.
+and Salah al-Din provinces.
 There are also reports

 that AI has expanded its operations into Syria, particularly around Aleppo.

 targeted mainly Coalition forces, Iraqi security forces, and Iraqi government interests

 until 2011.
 It also targeted secular Kurdish leaders, especially those